-Know that public awareness has grown fast in just the last 3 years alone; trust that; 4) know our multifaceted role and own your piece of it; and 5) Know what service most people associate with this role and that most providers love to provide.
+Know that public awareness has grown fast in just the last 3 years alone; trust that; 4) Know our multifaceted role and own your piece of it; and 5) Know what service most people associate with this role and and be able to address it.

 Ok, let's dive into these 5 important awarenesses you must have to save time and serve more people with confidence.

 Get the Word Out about your Service BEFORE you are 'totally' ready.

 Too many doulas are not promoting their services or even talking much about them (or not with confidence) because they do not have every thing in place the way they want it.

 Or they don't feel they are good enough as they are which is cloaked in statements like, "I dont have my website up," or "I dont have my business cards."
 Translation: I don't feel like I am enough right now.

 All you need to do is begin to talk to people about what you do.
 Say you are available, have a figure in mind that you will charge per hour to give them a taste of what you have to offer; be willing even to give it for free in exchange for a testimonial, to get your feet wet.